datagrok-ai/public/help/develop/develop.md

 ### Deployment modes

-You can use the following flags to specify who can access your package:
+Use the following flags to specify who can access your package:

 * In `--debug` mode, packages are accessible by the developer only (default).
 * In `--release` mode, packages are accessible by everyone who has the privilege.